 Administrative experience: I founded and for 14 years ran a set of music camps in Allentown called MADCAP (Musical Arts Day Camps of Allentown, PA).
 The signature camp each summer was MADCAP Chamber Music camp, featuring string quartets for players aged 10 to 18.
 Additional camps I administered over the 14 years were: Jazz Camp, Flute Camp, Clarinet Camp, Guitar Camp and Folk Music Camp.
 Hundreds of children had high quality musical experiences at these camps and returned year after year.

 I founded and was President of the Pennsylvania Cello Society for five years.
 The cello society sponsored workshops, guest artists and speakers and yearly cello ensemble concerts to benefit various charities.

 I also administered and taught (with an excellent violin teacher) week-long workshops for public school music teachers to enhance their understanding of how best to teach cello and violin in the public schools.

 My working life in Chapel Hill: Since moving to Chapel Hill in June of 2015, I have established a private teaching studio, performed with the North Carolina Opera and North Carolina Ballet, subbed with the North Carolina Symphony, played cello/piano recitals on several concert series, and played five concerts as Guest Principal Cellist with the Chamber Orchestra of the Triangle.
-I also helped found the North Carolina Cello Society, now enjoying its second year of operation.
+I also helped found the North Carolina Cello Society, now enjoying its sixth year of operation.